 You need a lawyer for DUI charges in Phoenix who has an in depth understanding of all aspects of these types of cases, including sobriety testing, case investigation and preparing a strong legal defense on your behalf in order to determine the best course of action in resolving a DUI case.
 An experienced defense attorney will identify any legal or factual weaknesses in a case and challenge the evidence presented by the State, including field sobriety test results, as well as blood and/or breath test results.
 Make an appointment today to consult with a Board Certified Criminal Defense Attorney regarding your legal options.Board Certified DUI Attorney Serving Phoenix, Scottsdale, Tempe, Gilbert, Chandler, Queen Creek, San Tan Valley & the Entire East Valley

-The Law Offices of Trent R. Buckallew, PC has been representing individuals charged with DUI for nearly 20 years.
+The Law Offices of Trent R. Buckallew, PC has been representing individuals charged with DUI for over 20 years.
 During that time, the Firm has helped many clients avoid convictions, as well as the harsh penalties that often accompany those convictions.
 If you have been arrested for DUI after failing a field sobriety test, contact the Firm, and an experienced DUI attorney will conduct a thorough case investigation, identify weaknesses that could potentially undermine the government's case, and prepare an aggressive legal defense on your behalf.
 The results of a field sobriety test may be challenged in court by your attorney, as they are dependent on an officer’s subjective interpretation, which could result in a reduction of charges, a dismissal, or even an acquittal after trial, in your DUI case.
 It is imperative that you retain an attorney who has the experience necessary to analyze and challenge the evidence.
 Mr. Buckallew is well versed in both criminal law, having undertaken an academic concentration in criminal litigation during law school, and has also received his Master of Forensic Science (M.F.S.) degree which gives him a unique perspective and understanding of the complexity of the science behind the evidence.

 Contact a Phoenix DUI lawyer to discuss your options if you are facing DUI charges after failing a field sobriety test.